 - Rub salmon with the Dijon mustard then season with the salt and pepper.

-- Place on smoker for about 90 minutes or until the interior of the salmon is moist and slightly pink.
+- Place on smoker for about 60 minutes or until the internal temperature of the salmon reaches 130 degrees Fahrenheit.
+Remove and shred salmon into fine flakes.

 For the Crab Cakes: